Białystok Voivodeship (1919–1939): History

 The voivodeship was established in 1919 on the territory of Bialystok-Grodno District a German-occupied territory during and after the First World War from 1917 to 1921, and which prior to that was part of the Russian Empire, as Grodno Governorate.

-On February 4, 1921 the voivodeship was expanded by three more counties: Grodno, Wołkowysk and Białowieża.
+On February 4, 1921, the voivodeship was expanded by three more counties: Grodno, Wołkowysk and Białowieża.

+In 1928 a real threat of abolishing the Białystok Voivodeship emerged, when the Council of Ministers established the Commission for the Improvement of Administration, which began work on creating several large voivodeships in Poland.
+Under this project, most of the Białystok voivodeship was to be incorporated into the Wilno Voivodeship.
+News of this reached Białystok.
+At the initiative of Wincenty Hermanowski, a Citizens' Committee was established, which began a vigorous campaign to save the voivodeship.
+In 1932, a "memorial against the abolition of the Białystok voivodeship" was even created.
+Its authors were Michał Goławski, a well-known local expert and social activist, Konstanty Kosiński, a journalist and teacher and Jakub Szapiro, an Esperantist and journalist.
+However, regardless of this document, the authorities abandoned the planned administrative reform for financial reasons.

 On September 1, 1939, with the Invasion of Poland by Nazi Germany, an order was also issued by the Białystok voivode Henryk Ostaszewski concerning the transfer of firearms and bladed weapons by residents to State Police stations and regulated the right to possess weapons.
 On September 7, all police units in the Białystok voivodeship received an order from the provincial commander, Deputy Inspector Kazimierz Ziołowski, to incorporate the police into the army.
 The State Police became part of the army as a security corps.
 As a result of the occupation of Poland, the country was divided between the Nazi Germany and the Soviet Union and with it all voivodeships were dissolved.
 The Białystok Voivodeship was first occupied and annexed to the Soviet Union, went through Sovietization process and in June 1941 occupied by Nazi Germany and annexed to East Prussia in 1941 as the Bialystok District.